scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 1. Email the text (preferably as either a GoogleDoc or Microsoft Word file, though let us know if you prefer writing in a different format) to Amanda, and they'll post your content for you.

 2. Visit the ["SLab.org posts & pages" GDrive folder](https://drive.google.com/drive/u/0/folders/1oVLf4TqqsxAbTuWc7J3XTJ8EqFxDiPOG) folder.
-You can make a copy of the [page template](https://docs.google.com/document/d/10OeLQUflD5txvjPQXFPHRgCpzfvu9_c9LC7R6nfXLl4/edit?usp=sharing) or [post template](https://docs.google.com/document/d/1OWBTybWrpZuesu8BQVQTbpXMkIC5p-nyAW26DV7r_A4/edit?usp=sharing) by going to the upper-left menu and clicking **File** > **Make a copy...** Let Amanda know when you're finished, and they'll post your content for you.
+You can make a copy of the [page template](https://docs.google.com/document/d/10OeLQUflD5txvjPQXFPHRgCpzfvu9_c9LC7R6nfXLl4/edit?usp=sharing) or [post template](https://docs.google.com/document/d/1OWBTybWrpZuesu8BQVQTbpXMkIC5p-nyAW26DV7r_A4/edit?usp=sharing) by going to the upper-left menu and clicking **File** > **Make a copy...** Let Amanda or the Slack #slab-org channel know when you're finished, and they'll post your content for you.

 The tutorial you're currently reading allows you to do everything through the GitHub.com interface, but if you get comfortable with this and want to try something new (and possibly more pleasant), check out [this lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) on how to run and make changes to a site locally, using the GitHub Desktop app (or alternatively look into using git on the command line).